redux-saga/redux-saga/docs/advanced/RootSaga.md

 There is another popular pattern when designing root saga: nesting `fork` effects in an `all` effect.
 By doing so, you can get an array of task descriptors, and the code after the `all` effect will be executed immediately because each `fork` effect is non-blocking and synchronously returning a task descriptor.

 Note that though `fork` effects are nested in an `all` effect, they are always connected to the parent task through the underlying forkQueue.
-Errors from the forked tasks bubble to the parent task rather than to the `all` effect.
+Uncaught errors from forked tasks bubble to the parent task and thus abort it (and all its child tasks) - they cannot be caught by the parent task.

 ## Avoid nesting fork effects in race effect